Skip navigation

 Before receiving lisocabtagene maraleucel,

-• tell your doctor and pharmacist if you are allergic to lisocabtagene maraleucel, any other medications, or any of the ingredients in lisocabtagene maraleucel.
+• tell your doctor and pharmacist if you are allergic to lisocabtagene maraleucel, any other medications, dimethyl sulfoxide (DMSO), or any of the ingredients in lisocabtagene maraleucel.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 • tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• tell your doctor if you have or have ever had hepatitis B virus or liver disease.
+• tell your doctor if you have or have ever had hepatitis B virus; lung or breathing problems; or heart, kidney, or liver problems.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 You will need to have a pregnancy test before you start lisocabtagene maraleucel.
 If you become pregnant while receiving lisocabtagene maraleucel, call your doctor immediately.